ghewgill/neon-lang/docs/index.md

 Literal strings may contain embedded expressions surrounded by the special escape `\( )`.
 These expressions are evaluated at run time.
-The type of the embedded expression must have a `.to_string()` method which will be called automatically to convert the result to a string.
+The type of the embedded expression must have a `.toString()` method which will be called automatically to convert the result to a string.

 Example: